Simplemux/simplemux/documentation/how_to_install_and_compile.md

 sudo apt-get install git
-sudo apt-get install build-essential sudo apt-get install pkgconf
+sudo apt-get install build-essential sudo apt-get install pkgconf sudo apt-get install cmake      // if you want to use it for compiling
 ```

 If you want to use RoHC, download version 1.7.0 from https://rohc-lib.org/support/download/, and unzip the content in a folder.
 You can do it with these commands: